Strategy & targets

 Positioning as a diversified industrial group

 Our positioning as a diversified industrial group is linked to the ambition to generate strong and stable earnings, cash flow and value added.
 We diversify our businesses in several ways: through our presence in numerous markets worldwide, a customer base spanning a range of sectors with different cycles, and the different business models of our business areas.
-Diversification enables us to seize diverse growth opportunities and at the same time increase the stability of our company in a volatile environment.
+This diversified approach enables us to seize growth opportunities worldwide and at the same time increase the stability of our company in a volatile environment.

-To significantly improve our earnings strength we are applying two levers: implementing clearly defined measures to systematically increase the earning power of the business areas and secure profitable growth while consistently and systematically leveraging synergies within the Group through targeted, cross-business initiatives.
+To boost our earnings strength, we are working on two levels: developing concrete measures to achieve profitable growth in our business areas while systematically leveraging synergies within the Group through cross-business initiatives.
 In the process we are increasingly focusing thyssenkrupp on profitable capital goods and service businesses in global growth regions and sectors.

 Business opportunities are resulting for thyssenkrupp from global market trends that require more and better solutions: Demographic change, urbanization, the rapid growth of mega cities, and globalization mean that global demand is rising (“more”).
-At the same time the requirements to be met by the solutions offered are increasing (“better”): We need to use resources efficiently, reduce the environmental impact of producing consumer and capital goods, and build more sustainable infrastructure; moreover, increasing digital connectedness around the world requires intelligent products and solutions.
+At the same time the requirements to be met by the solutions offered are increasing (“better”).
+The result is that we need to use resources efficiently, reduce the environmental impact of producing consumer and capital goods, and build more sustainable infrastructure.
+At the same time an increasingly connected world requires intelligent products and solutions.

-We are customer-focused.
 We use our engineering expertise to develop tailored technological and business solutions to meet the current and future requirements of our customers and markets and to satisfy the demand for “more” in a “better” way.
 We do this in many areas with our technologies, materials, industrial processes and services, both in industrialized countries and in emerging markets.
-This creates value for – and with – our customers and gives us a clear competitive edge.
+We want to create value for – and with – our customers and gain a clear competitive edge.

 Successful implementation of the Strategic Way Forward